glory-ka/knowledgeTrace/editor/vim/vim-04.md

 :/ + char + <Enter>  " search all occurances of char.
 Press n to go to next match, and N to previous match.

-" Vim stores the latest searched text using * # or / in the [/ registiter]
+" Vim stores the latest searched text using * # or / in the [/ registiter].
+Access it in command mode with <ctrl>r + /
 :%s/<ctrl + r + />/newWord/g
 ```
 <p>&nbsp;</p>